 It’s easy to track which advertising campaigns your customers are converting from, using the Intercom Platform.
-By default, Intercom tracks any UTM parameters you've set up, so you can:
+Intercom automatically tracks the five standard UTM parameters, so you can:

 Note: Intercom only stores your leads' most recent UTM data.
 If your lead engages with more than one advertising campaign, Intercom will only show UTM data from the most recent campaign.